Faculty

 In August 2012, I received UNIVERSITAS 21 and Delhi University's Faculty Development Scholarship to pursue an additional postgraduation (MA) in Critical Theory and Cultural Studies at the University of Nottingham, UK.
 In July 2016, I received STEAM Fellowship from Birmingham City University for pursuing doctoral studies.
 During PhD, I worked as a Teaching Assistant for undergraduate students and taught a paper titled ‘Research Methods in Media’.
 As an active member of the academic community, I have been organising academic seminars, conferences, and workshops in the UK and India.
 During my Doctoral studies at the School of Media and Cultural Studies at Birmingham City university, I organised a few international seminars and workshops with my cohorts as mentioned in the section above.

 I also work as a mentor and career counsellor to the wards in India.
 During the mentorship, I worked with students from diverse and humble backgrounds and tried understanding the weave of their worlds before advising.
-Recently one of my mentees secured admission to the department of history, University of Nottingham, UK, for pursuing a PhD.
-I was involved with student union activities at Birmingham City University during my doctoral studies.
+Recently, one of my mentees secured admission to the Department of History, University of Nottingham, UK, to pursue a PhD.
+During my doctoral studies, I was involved with student union activities at Birmingham City University.
 I also assisted an NGO’ Sampad’, in Birmingham, UK, as a co-curator in organising an exhibition on the partition of India in 2017.

 • Lecture- 1 February 2021, Prof. PK Basant, Department of History and Culture, Jamia Milia Islamia University, New Delhi.